How risky is flying during a pandemic? What we know and how to make it safer

 "If you're on a big plane now there's a reasonable chance that someone who's infected with Covid-19 is going to be on that plane," said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech who is a leading expert in aerosol transmission of viruses.

-"I believe that with the pressure to get home for Thanksgiving there are going to be people who test positive (for coronavirus) who are going to jump on the airplane anyway," Rubin said.
+Rubin said that with the pressure to get home for the holidays, he suspects "there are going to be people who test positive (for coronavirus) who are going to jump on the airplane anyway."

 Plane ventilation systems